Intervening to Learn and Compose Causally Disentangled Representations: Architecture

 \subsection{Details}

-Our goal is to augment the decoder of a generative model (without modifying the internals of the existing decoder) in such a way to identify $\dcon$ latent concepts from a black-box decoder.
-Moreover, we seek to accomplish this without sacrificing expressivity: The input layer to the decoder as well as the output layer of the encoder should both be arbitrary.
-This not only allows for arbitrary flexibility in both the latent dimension as well as the structure of the black-box encoder-decoder and its latent space, but also makes implementation significantly simpler: The learning of latent concepts is completely abstracted away from the encoding step.

-To accomplish this, we assume given a black-box encoder-decoder pair, denoted by $\enc(\bx)$ and $\dec(\bz)$, respectively.
-We modify the decoder by appending a \emph{context module} to the head of the decoder.
-This context module is divided into three layers: A \emph{representation layer}, an \emph{intervention layer}, and an \emph{expressive layer}.

-\begin{enumerate} \item The first \emph{representation layer}, as the name suggests, learns to represent concepts by implicitly inverting their linear representations $\bc_{j}=C_j\be$ from the embeddings of the encoder.
-This is a linear layer between $\bc\to\be$. \item The \emph{intervention layer} embeds these concept representations into an overall reduced form SEM as suggested by \eqref{eq:concept:sem}.
-Each concept corresponds to its own context where it has been intervened upon.
+We assume given a black-box encoder-decoder pair, denoted by $\enc(\bx)$ and $\dec(\bz)$, respectively.
+We modify the decoder by appending a \emph{context module} to the decoder.
+The context module has three layers: A \emph{representation layer}, an \emph{intervention layer}, and an \emph{expressive layer}. \begin{enumerate}[itemsep=-5pt] \item The first \emph{representation layer}, as the name suggests, learns to represent concepts by implicitly inverting their linear representations $\bc_{j}=C_j\be$ from the embeddings of the encoder.
+This is a linear layer between $\bc\to\be$ in~\eqref{eq:decoder:layers}. \item The \emph{intervention layer} embeds these concept representations into the reduced form SEM~\eqref{eq:reduced:sem}.
+Each concept has its own context where it has been intervened upon.
 A key part of this layer is how it can be used to learn and enforce interventional semantics through this shared SEM.
-This layer corresponds to the second layer $\beps\to\bc$ in \eqref{eq:decoder:layers}. \item The \emph{expressive layer} is used to reduce the (potentially very large) input latent dimension of independent Gaussian inputs down to a smaller space of non-Gaussian exogenous noise variables for the intervention layer, corresponding to the first layer $\bz\to\beps$ in \eqref{eq:decoder:layers}.
+This layer corresponds to the second layer $\beps\to\bc$ in~\eqref{eq:decoder:layers}. \item The \emph{expressive layer} is used to reduce the (potentially very large) input latent dimension of independent Gaussian inputs down to a smaller space of non-Gaussian exogenous noise variables for the intervention layer, corresponding to the first layer $\bz\to\beps$ in~\eqref{eq:decoder:layers}.
 This is implemented as independent, deep MLPs that gradually reduce the dimension in each layer: If it is desirable to preserve Gaussianity for the exogenous variables, linear activations can be used in place of nonlinear activations (e.g., ReLU). \end{enumerate}

 Because the intervention layer is modeled after an SEM, it is straightforward to perform latent concept interventions using the calculus of interventions in an SEM.